Uniquely Nashville Restaurants

 Of course, Nashville hasn’t forgotten its roots.
 Two popular traditions are still all the rage at Meat & Three restaurants and hot chicken “shacks.”
-Meat & Three restaurants are a southern staple in which you pick one meat and three vegetable side dishes.
+Meat & Three restaurants are a Southern staple in which you pick one meat and three vegetable side dishes.
 Some of our more famous meat & threes are Puckett’s, and Arnold’s.
+When speaking of Southern cuisine one can't forget to mention the Loveless Cafe.
+For over 60 years, they've been getting up at the crack of down to make classic Southern food entirely from scratch in Music City.
 Nashville’s most notable contribution to Southern culinary culture, hot chicken, can be found at places that let you choose the level of spiciness of your chicken.
 Make sure to check out Hattie B’s over in Midtown, offering some amazing "Nashville Style" hot chicken.
 Choose your heat level with their selection of southern, medium, hot, or shut the cluck up.
 Another hot chicken joint is Party Fowl over in the The Gulch.
-They specialize in Nashville hot and southern fried chicken but offer a much broader menu with local brew, craft cocktails, and a wine list.
+They specialize in Nashville hot and Southern fried chicken but offer a much broader menu with local brew, craft cocktails, and a wine list.
 Some other well-known hot chicken shacks are Prince’s, Boltons, , and 400º.
 Beware mild is plenty hot for most people!